 I hope you find it useful!

 Most of the time, we are so strict and hard towards ourselves.
-It’s so easy for us to appreciate other girls’ beauty but when we look at the mirror, all we can see are rooms for improvement.
+It’s so easy for us to appreciate other girls’ beauty but when we look at the mirror, all we can see are room for improvement.

 It’s true that we have cankles or heavy calves but let’s not forget we always have many things to celebrate our body and beauty.